Gnosis-Auction/auction-contracts/README.md

 Signatures for an auction with participation restriction can be created like that:

-1. Create a file: `your_address_inputs.txt` with comma separated addresses that should be allow-listed for the auction
+1. Create a file: `addresses.txt` with comma separated addresses that should be allow-listed for the auction at the root of the folder
 2. Initiate the auction and remember your auctionId
 3. Run the following script: